-The new general licences will not apply in, or within 300 metres of, 203 protected sites in Wales.
-In addition, for one protected site – the Dyfi Estuary SSSI – the General Licences will not apply within 500 metres of the site boundary.
-The list of protected sites where the new general licences do not apply will be published as an Annex at the end of each of the general licences and the locations of the excluded areas will be available online.
+For most of the protected sites in Wales, the general licences are not valid in, or within 300 metres.
+In addition, for one protected site – the Dyfi Estuary SSSI – general licences are not valid within 500 metres of the site boundary.
+A list of protected sites where the new general licences are not valid can be found in an Annex at the end of each of the general licences.